Nutrition and Oral Health for Seniors

 Poor oral hygiene and the spread of oral bacteria has been linked to clogged arteries, stroke, and endocarditis (10).
 Endocarditis is an infection of the inner lining of the heart and heart valves.
 The heart can actually become infected through bacteria in the mouth- the body can do strange things.

-Barriers to Dental for Seniors
+Barriers to Oral Health Care for Seniors

 It’s pretty easy to give tips on good oral care- brush your teeth, floss, see the dentist!
 But the reality is there are many barriers to receiving good dental for seniors.
 Real issues than need to be addressed.